CMihai99/fyndro/Documentation/maintainer/PullRequests.md

 I also want to use that message as the message for the merge, so it should not just make sense to me, but make sense as a historical record too.

-Note: If there is something odd about the pull request, that should very much be in the explanation.
+If there is something odd about the pull request, that should very much be in the explanation.
 If you're touching files that you don't maintain, explain why.
 I will see it in the diffstat anyway, and if you didn't mention it, I'll just be extra suspicious.